S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 ## Executive Summary

-The strongest reading of this market is not "fraud detection startups."
+This market is not really about "fraud detection startups."

-It is:
+It is about fraud and AML operating systems:

-- fraud and AML operations platforms
+- detection and routing
-- risk decisioning systems
+- investigation and case work
-- analyst workbenches
+- actioning and approvals
-- graph and entity investigation tools
+- reporting and audit
-- case management and reporting systems
+- safe tuning
-- increasingly, AI-assisted triage and workflow layers
+- AI inside the ops loop

-Unit21 is a good anchor because it sits in the middle of that category.
-It is not just a model vendor and not just a sanctions data vendor.
-It is a fraud/AML operations platform with rule authoring, alert handling, graph investigation, case actions, and now AI-assisted investigation.
+Unit21 is the right anchor because it sits in the middle of that stack.
+It is not only a model vendor and not only a sanctions vendor.
+It is a rule, alert, graph, case, action, and investigation product.

 The market is converging around a common stack:

 1. real-time detection and scoring
-2. no-code rule/workflow management
+2. no-code rule and workflow management
 3. alert prioritization and routing
-4. entity/network investigation
+4. entity and network investigation
 5. case management with audit trails
-6. AML/sanctions/screening add-ons or full FRAML convergence
+6. AML, sanctions, or screening add-ons, often inside a FRAML frame
-7. AI to reduce manual review, draft narratives, and recommend actions
+7. AI that reduces manual review, drafts notes, and recommends next steps

-What real fraud ops teams actually want is much narrower than what vendors pitch:
+What real fraud ops teams want is much narrower than vendor marketing:

 - fewer false positives
 - faster triage
-- one screen with full context
+- one screen with the whole case
-- the ability to change controls without engineering tickets
+- controls they can change themselves
-- safe testing before production
+- safe testing before rollout
-- graph or entity linkage that changes decisions, not just a pretty diagram
+- graph linkage that changes action
-- immediate analyst actions like hold, step-up, escalate, freeze, suspend, or export
+- immediate actions like `hold`, `step-up`, `escalate`, `freeze`, or export
-- regulator-ready notes, audit trails, and filings
+- regulator-ready notes and audit trails

-That means the TNG hackathon direction should stay exactly where the repo is already drifting:
+Decision pullout for TNG:

-- not another dashboard
+- do not build another dashboard
-- not just AML screening
+- do not lead with AML screening
-- not just a score
+- do not pitch a black-box score
-- build the pre-payout decision workspace above existing controls
+- do build the pre-payout decision workspace above existing controls

 ## Scope